KABoissonneault/KingmakerBugfixes/README.md

 - Fixed Leopard animal companion level 4 upgrade getting "+4 str / -2 dex / +4 con" instead of "+2 dex / +2 con" as described
 - Fixed Baleful Gaze working on targets immune to gaze attacks or sight-based attacks
 - [Opt-out] Fixed Controlled Fireball not applying minimal damage to allies as intended
+- Allow Break Enchantment to remove petrification (like in Wrath)
+- Fixed cursed magic item DC for removing via Break Enchantment (25 for Cloak of Sold Souls, 33 for Gentle Persuasion, 25 for Narrow Path)

 #### Feat & Traits